 - Improving Study Skills and Strategies

-The Career Service Staff is committed to providing our students and graduates with the necessary services, resources, and opportunities to define their personal career goals and prepare for future success in the job market and workplace.
-The Career Center assists students in exploring career interests, identifying career goals, and outlining steps needed to achieve these goals.
-Students who have not decided upon a career path are encouraged to make an appointment to explore career options and discuss their goals.
+Need help defining your personal career goals and preparing for future success in the job market and workplace?
+PCC’s Career Center assists students in exploring career interests, identifying career goals, and outlining steps needed to achieve these goals.

-Counselors are available to assist students facing challenges prohibiting them from being successful in their academic, social, and personal life.
+On Campus Services: PCC counselors are also available to assist students facing challenges prohibiting them from being successful in their academic, social, and personal life.
 Counseling sessions are short-term, on a limited basis, and confidential.
-Information will only be released at the request of the student.
-Students needing more on-going, therapeutic counseling will be referred to an outside agency.

 Some of the most common problems for which students seek help include the following: